brosner/articles/README.rst

 The best way forward is that a single commit will act as the initial version which can be commented on (even inline comments).
 Then I can make commits on an article which will act as the revisions.
-Of course people can fork, but that might not be much benefit (or perhaps I can will be proven wrong).
+Of course people can fork, but that might not be much benefit (or perhaps I will be proven wrong).
 Pull requests is an interesting idea though.

 Let's give this a shot...